shuvookd/Chatbot/README.md

 # Chatbot
 This is a chatbot.
-To make this I have used TfidfVectorizer and Cosinesimilarities
+To make this I have used TfidfVectorizer and Cosinesimilarities.